rjw1/cv/cv.md

 * Agile Methodologies: Kanban, Scrum, Continous Integration/Deployment
 * Databases: MySQL, PostgreSQL

 ## Employment History ##

 ### October 2010 – Present: Systems Architect for [TagMan][]

+At TagMan I was responsible for maintaning and growing the platform serving approximately 2 Billion Hits a Month spread across 6 points of presence across the world.
+During my time at TagMan I worked in both the Operations Team and then a Development team focused on making our architecture more scalable.
+I brought in the concept of Configuration Management with an initial install of Puppet this eventually evovled into the team using Chef for configuration management.

 ### March 2008 – October 2010: Senior Systems Administrator for Ominor